William R. Waters Research Grant Application – 2014/15

 - The plan of work: Include a time-table for the project, resources to be used, travel plans, etc.

 - Estimated budget: Indicate all costs that would be covered by the grant (e.g. travel expenses, research costs, summer stipend, etc.)

 - Two letters of recommendation: For students, one letter should be from their dissertation advisor.

-All application materials including letters of recommendation should be sent by mail or email to:
+All enquiries and application materials including letters of recommendation should be sent by e-mail to: